ahsikuddin23/Who-s-your-hero-/README.md

 ## Project Description

 A web page where the user will be able to select a random Pokemon and recieve background info about the Pokemon such as its type, attack, defense,HP level, etc. When the user selects the Pokemon, the Pokemon's information and picture will be displayed.
-The user can compare upto 4 Pokemon.

 ## API and Data Sample